TiBeN/15khz-arcade-pkg/README.md

 ====================

-**WARNING:** Heavy refactorings are planned on the master branch, it may not work as expected.
+**WARNING:** Heavy refactorings are planned on the master branch, it may not works as expected or the documentation can not be accurate has i'm rewriting it.
 Please use [releases](https://github.com/TiBeN/15khz-arcade-pkg/releases) or [tags](https://github.com/TiBeN/15khz-arcade-pkg/tags) version instead.

 This repository provides documentation and a set of scripts to connect an analog CRT monitor on Ubuntu and use commons emulators (mame, fs-uae...) at real native resolution to make the "pixel perfect" experience.

+Ubuntu version: **15.10** (Wily Werewolf).

 Installation
 ------------